sjbutler/rebuttal/Readme.md

 The LaTeX package and examples are licensed under the terms of the Creative Commons CC-BY-SA v3.0.
 The origin of the macros and the licence are explained in the "History" section below.

 ## History
+The LaTeX package has evolved from reponses to a question on StackOverflow.

 * The LaTeX package and the example files are the work of Simon Butler.
-* The LaTeX macros that form part of this package are largely cosmetic revisions of macros published by Friedemann Zenke and available at https://fzenke.net/index.php/goodies/latex-rebuttal/
+* The LaTeX macros that form the core of the package are largely cosmetic revisions of macros published by Friedemann Zenke and available at https://fzenke.net/index.php/goodies/latex-rebuttal/
-* Friedemann Zenke created his example by revising macros published in responses to a question on StackOverflow (https://tex.stackexchange.com/questions/2317/latex-style-or-macro-for-detailed-response-to-referee-report) by Dirk Eddelbuettel, Fran and others.
+* Friedemann Zenke created his example by revising macros published by Dirk Eddelbuettel, Fran and others in responses to the following question on StackOverflow:  https://tex.stackexchange.com/questions/2317/latex-style-or-macro-for-detailed-response-to-referee-report.